 Even the most sophisticated contract, lease, or loan agreement will not protect your organization without compliant insurance to back it up.

-In order to ensure vendor compliance, and subsequently, to limit their own liability, risk management teams collect what are called certificates of insurance (COI).
-COIs serve as proof that an insurance policy has been issued, but without the bulk of the policy itself.
+To ensure vendor compliance and subsequently limit their liability, risk management teams collect what are called certificates of insurance (COI).
+COIs serve as proof that an insurance policy has been issued but without the bulk of the policy itself.

-Note: Collecting COIs is merely the first step in ensuring compliance; it’s only the first line of defense, insurance-wise.
+Note: Collecting COIs is merely the first step in ensuring compliance.
 To guarantee loss transfer, it is imperative to exercise due diligence in reviewing full insurance contracts as well as collecting and tracking COIs.

 Health and safety pre-qualification is vital for assessing contractors.
-This step works to ensure potential hires are:
+This step works to ensure potential hires: